eitansuez/spring-petclinic-istio/README.md

     kubectl get pod -n istio-system
     ```

+1. Call the `petclinic-frontend` endpoint that calls both the customers and visits services, perhaps a two or three times so that the requests get sampled:

+    ```shell
+    curl -s http://$LB_IP/api/gateway/owners/6 | jq
+    ```

 1. Start the jaeger dashboard:

     ```shell
     istioctl dashboard jaeger
     ```

-1. Call the `petclinic-frontend` endpoint that calls both the customers and visits services, perhaps a two or three times so that the requests get sampled:

-    ```shell
-    curl -s http://$LB_IP/api/gateway/owners/6 | jq
-    ```

 1. In Jaeger, search for traces involving the services petclinic-frontend, customers, and visits.

-    There should be a new trace with six spans showing the full end-to-end request-response flow across all three services.
+    You should see new traces, with six spans, showing the full end-to-end request-response flow across all three services.

     ![Distributed Trace Example](jaeger-screenshot.png)

+Close the jaeger dashboard.

 The Kiali dashboard can likewise be used to display visualizations of such end-to-end flows.